davidpots/playsongnotes/_lessons/26 [Bob Dylan] You're Gonna Make Me Lonesome When You Go.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r0Wwi2MnQoo?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+Here's a guitar lesson showing you how to play "You're Gonna Make Me Lonesome When You Go" by Bob Dylan (in standard tuning).
+This is a great song from the album "Blood on the Tracks," which I love love love.
+As I note in the lesson, this is likely not how Bob Dylan played (plays) the song -- it's unique arrangement I pieced together myself -- so take it for what it's worth.
+This lesson includes chords, tabs, and strumming pattern -- with a nice focus on how to emphasize the bass note of each chord as part of the strumming pattern.

+Video timestamps:

+- 2:34 Song overview
+- 2:51 Verse chords needed
+- 4:01 Verse strumming w/ simple bass line
+- 4:55 Verse strumming w/ adv. bass line
+- 5:31 Refrain chords needed
+- 6:40 Refrain strumming

 ## Lyrics and chords